rhiannz/AP-Participation/docs/index-test.md

 # Exploratory Data Analysis

 ### AP Exam Participation Percentages by Race and Year

 ![PctParticipation](../../assets/images/PctParticipation.png)

-Above, we can see ???
+Since our data Above, we can see the average AP Exam participation by Race and Year.
+We Most notably, Asian students have the highest

 ### School Population by Race and Year